 ON THIS PAGE: You will find information about the number of people who are diagnosed with SCLC each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-Lung cancer makes up about 14% of all new cancer diagnoses.
-This year, an estimated 228,150 adults (116,440 men and 111,710 women) in the United States will be diagnosed with lung cancer.
-This includes people diagnosed with SCLC and NSCLC.
+Lung cancer makes up about 13% of all new cancer diagnoses, making it the second most common cancer in both men and women.
+This year, an estimated 228,820 adults (116,300 men and 112,520 women) in the United States will be diagnosed with lung cancer.
+This includes people diagnosed with both SCLC and NSCLC.
 About 13% of people diagnosed with lung cancer have SCLC.
-Black men are 15% less likely than white men to develop SCLC, and black women are 30% less likely than white women to develop the disease.

-Due to a decrease in smoking, death rates have declined by 48% since 1990 in men and 23% in women since 2002.
-From 2012 to 2016, the death rates for men with the disease dropped by 4% each year.
+Death rates from lung cancer have declined by 51% since 1990 in men and 26% in women since 2002.
+From 2008 to 2017, the death rates for men with the disease dropped by 4% each year.
 The death rates for women declined 3% per year.
+Research indicates that these declines are due to more people not smoking, more people quitting smoking, and medical advances in diagnosis and treatment.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The general 5-year survival rate for people with SCLC is 6%.